Revenue Based Financing

 Advantages of revenue-based financing

-• No fixed monthly repayments.
+- No fixed monthly repayments.
 Without fixed monthly repayments, businesses can relax knowing they’ll never be out of pocket due to loan repayments.
 This flexible repayment schedule can give you the peace of mind you need when managing cash flow.
+Additionally, this makes revenue based finance an interest free funding option, though it's important to note that there will be associated costs with the loan.

 Disadvantages of revenue-based financing